Steven D'Hondt: Career

 D’Hondt earned his BS in Geology at Stanford University in 1984 and his PhD in Geological and Geophysical Sciences at Princeton University in 1990.
 He became an assistant professor in the Graduate School of Oceanography at the University of Rhode Island in 1989, where he remains today.

-D’Hondt’s research program investigates marine microorganisms in subseafloor sediments, with projects looking at the global distribution of cells, the energetics of subseafloor communities, ancient sedimentary DNA, and the acidification of estuaries due to human impact.
+D’Hondt’s research program investigates the interplay between the biosphere and the physical world.
 In a 2009 study, his group examined sediments from below the South Pacific Gyre, an area of ocean between Australia and South America where little organic matter falls to the seafloor.
 They discovered very low numbers of microbial cells and the presence of oxygen several meters down.
 Sediments with greater numbers of microbes lack oxygen at these depths.
 In a 2015 study, D’Hondt led a research group that demonstrated that oxygen penetrates the entire sediment column in as much as one third of the world’s oceans.
-This oxygen likely affects microbial metabolism in these sediments and may be transported into the underlying mantle.
+This oxygen affects microbial metabolism in these sediments and may be transported into the underlying mantle.
+In 2021, his group published evidence that splitting of water by natural radiation is the principal energy source for microbial communities in marine sediment older than a few million years.

 D’Hondt led the Subsurface Biospheres team of the NASA Astrobiology Institute from 2001 to 2006.
-He also has been involved with the international scientific drilling community.
-He was co-chief scientist of the Ocean Drilling Program Leg 201 and the Integrated Ocean Drilling Program Expedition 329, the first and second ocean drilling expeditions to focus primarily on life beneath the seafloor.
-D’Hondt is a member of the Deep Life Scientific Steering Committee for the Deep Carbon Observatory and a member of the American Geophysical Union, Geochemical Society and Society for Applied Microbiology.
+He was an Executive Committee member of the Center for Dark Energy Biosphere Investigations from 2010 to 2022.
+He has long been involved with the international scientific drilling community.
+He was co-chief scientist of Ocean Drilling Program Leg 201 and Integrated Ocean Drilling Program Expedition 329, the first and second ocean drilling expeditions to focus primarily on life beneath the seafloor.
+D’Hondt is a member of the American Geophysical Union, the American Society for Microbiology, and the Geochemical Society.

-Personal life
+Honors

-D'Hondt is the husband of Rhode Island Secretary of State Nellie Gorbea.
+In 2022, D’Hondt was made a Fellow of the Canadian Institute for Advanced Research and a Fellow of the American Association for the Advancement of Science.

 Selected publications

-D'Hondt has 75 publications with over 6,000 citations and an h-index of 42.
-Among the more highly cited are:
+D'Hondt has more than 100 peer-reviewed publications with over 10,000 citations and an h-index of 51.
+Among them are: